Package Leaflet: Information for the User

 It is recommended to start with a dose of Escitalopram TecniGen of 5 mg per day.
 If necessary, your doctor may increase this dose up to a maximum of 10 mg per day.

-Children and Adolescents (under 18 years)
+Children and adolescents (under 18 years old)

-Do not change the medication dose without talking to your doctor first.
+Do not change the dose of the medication without talking to your doctor first.

 If you take more Escitalopram TecniGen than you should

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor, pharmacist, or nurse immediately or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.

-If you forgot to take Escitalopram TecniGen
+If you forget to take Escitalopram TecniGen

-If you interrupt the treatment with Escitalopram TecniGen
+If you interrupt treatment with Escitalopram TecniGen

 If you have any other doubts about the use of this medication, ask your doctor, pharmacist, or nurse.

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.
+Like all medications, this medication can produce adverse effects, although not all people experience them.

-Rare (may affect up to 1 in 100 people):
+Uncommon (may affect up to 1 in 100 people):

-Very rare (may affect up to 1 in 1,000 people):
+Rare (may affect up to 1 in 1,000 people):

 Very common (may affect more than 1 in 10 people):